cakebatterandsprinkles/portfolio-gatsby/src/posts/39-uncommon_symbols.md

 ### Reference mark (※)

-The [reference mark](https://en.wikipedia.org/wiki/Reference_mark) was used in Chinese, Japanese and Korean (CJK) writing, to indicate an important note that is related to some part of the text.
-In European texts, these notes are added at the bottom of the page or at the end of the chapter, indicated with an asterisk.
-In Japanese texts these notes are inserted into the main text immediately after this symbol.
+The [reference mark](https://en.wikipedia.org/wiki/Reference_mark) was used in Chinese, Japanese, and Korean (CJK) writing, to indicate an important note that is related to some part of the text.
+In European texts, these notes are added at the bottom of the page or the end of the chapter, and they are indicated with an asterisk.
+In Japanese texts, these notes are inserted into the main text immediately after this symbol.

 ![Reference mark example](../images/blog/symbols/1920px-Handwritten_notice_in_Japanese-komejirushi_at_the_bottom_of_each_page.png)

 ###### Check out the notes starting with reference marks at the end of the text.
 Image Credit: Tmtm, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

 I was amused (but not surprised) to see that there are many other [Japanese specific punctuation marks](https://en.wikipedia.org/wiki/List_of_Japanese_typographic_symbols).
-For example, 「...」denotes the single quotation marks, and 『...』 denotes double quotation marks.
+For example, 「 . . . 」denotes the single quotation marks, and 『 . . . 』 denotes double quotation marks.
 Check them out if you're interested.

-### Dash (En dash, Em dash, Horizontal Bar, Figure Dash, Tilde (~))
+### Dash (En dash, Em dash, Horizontal Bar, Figure Dash, Tilde)

+This is a hairy subject.

-Dashes are punctuation marks that horribly resembles the [hyphen](https://en.wikipedia.org/wiki/Hyphen) (‐) and the [minus sign](https://en.wikipedia.org/wiki/Plus_and_minus_signs#Minus_sign) (−), which are two symbols that again, very much look alike.
-But the dashes are significantly longer than both hyphen and the minus sign, and their vertical alignment is also slightly different from each other.
+Dashes are punctuation marks that horribly resemble the [hyphen](https://en.wikipedia.org/wiki/Hyphen) (‐) and the [minus sign](https://en.wikipedia.org/wiki/Plus_and_minus_signs#Minus_sign) (−), which are two symbols that again, very much look alike.
+But the dashes are significantly longer than both the hyphen and the minus sign, and their vertical alignment is also slightly different from each other.

 Why are there so many dashes?
-The printing manuals from 19th century, such as [this one](https://books.google.com/books?id=XJwXAAAAYAAJ&pg=PA72&dq=%22m+dash%22&hl=en&sa=X&ved=0ahUKEwj-n9q53O7JAhUB7CYKHWbeCng4ChDoAQhAMAc#v=onepage&q=dash&f=false), doesn't describe any distinctions between en and em dashes when used as a punctuation mark.
-The printers did have dashes in multiple lengths to create horizontal rules in random lengths.
-At some point, a printer decided that some dashes looked better in certain places, and everybody agreed, so everybody started using them that way.
+I've read around that the printing manuals from the 19th century don't describe any distinctions between en and em dashes when used as a punctuation mark.
+I'm not sure of this since I haven't read these manuals myself.
+But the printers did have dashes in multiple lengths to create horizontal rules in random lengths.
+It looks like at some point, a printer decided that some dashes looked better in certain places, and everybody else agreed, so everybody started using them that way.

 Let's do the [hyphen](https://en.wikipedia.org/wiki/Hyphen) first.
 It is the symbol you use when you are spelling a word.
 Let's spell the word "definition": `def-i-ni-tion`.
-Alternatively, interpunct can be used instead of the hypen to denote syllabification.
+Alternatively, interpunct can be used instead of the hyphen to denote syllabification.
 (Like this: `def·i·ni·tion`)
-Compound adjectives (such as `award-winning`, `college-educated`, `well-differentiated`, `part-time` or `check-in`) can be separated with either an en dash or a hyphen.
+[Compound adjectives](https://en.wikipedia.org/wiki/Compound_modifier) (such as `award-winning`, `college-educated`, `well-differentiated`, `part-time`, `long-term` or `check-in`) can be separated with either an en dash or a hyphen.

 Now let's do the en and em dashes.
-Simply put, en dash is a dash with the width of a capital N, and em dash is a dash with the width of a capital M. Traditionally, an en dash has the half width of an em dash.
+Simply put, **the en dash** is a dash with the width of a capital N, and **the em dash** is a dash with the width of a capital M. Traditionally, an en dash has half of the width of an em dash.

-[Em dashes](https://www.thepunctuationguide.com/em-dash.html) (—) are used for breaks in sentences (instead of a comma or colon): `Cats, dogs, birds, and lizards – his house looked like a zoo.`
+[Em dashes](https://www.thepunctuationguide.com/em-dash.html) (—) are used for breaks in sentences (instead of a comma or colon): `Cats, dogs, birds, and lizards – his house was in chaos.`
-Em dashes can also be used instead of parenthesis: `I ate a bunch of chocolates – some of them as big as my fist – until I felt dizzy.`
+Em dashes can also be used instead of parenthesis: `I ate a bunch of chocolates – some of them as big as my fist – until I felt dizzy from the sheer happiness.`
 Multiple em dashes can be used instead of the intentionally omitted parts of words: `Little M—— knew it meant that her mother was gone.`

 [En dashes](https://www.thepunctuationguide.com/en-dash.html) (–) can be used for the range of numbers, instead of 'to' and 'and': `The Second World War (1939⁠–⁠1945) involved more than 30 countries.`